Date

 This step is non-negotiable.
 A professional painter must be properly licensed and insured.
 As one industry expert puts it, a “lack of proper licensing and insurance” is a massive red flag.
 Licensing proves they meet state and local requirements to operate as a contractor.
 Insurance, including liability and workers’ compensation, protects you.
 If a painter accidentally damages your property or if one of their crew members gets injured on your property, their insurance should cover it—not your homeowner’s policy.
 You can and should ask for proof of both.
 For Washington residents, you can easily verify a contractor’s license online to confirm they are active and bonded.

-Ask About Their Process and Materials
+Ask About Their Process from Prep to Cleanup

 The quality of a paint job is determined long before the first coat goes on.
 A detailed process is a sign of a true professional.
 You should ask questions like, “What exactly does this estimate include?” and “How will you prep the walls before painting?”
 A thorough painter will talk you through their prep work, which might include cleaning, sanding, patching holes, and priming.
 They should also be transparent about the types and brands of paint and materials they use.
 A contractor who is vague about their process or plans to cut corners on prep is not the one you want.
 This conversation helps you understand the value you’re getting and ensures there are no surprises.